Secondary glazing for sash windows

 Secondary glazing adds a second sheet of glass to a window frame, allowing you to retain original windows without making damaging alterations, tests by English Heritage also found that it cut heat loss by around 60%.

 Noise can be a big problem for sash windows, especially if you live near railway lines, by busy roads, or next to a prime spot for seagull mating!
 Again, secondary glazing is perfect for sound proofing, it provides a large cavity space and will create a more effective noise reduction solution than acoustic glass, or double glazing.
-There’s some top tips about draught proofing your sash windows from YouGen.

 How does it work